 Evaluation, performance management, discipline and promotion

-It’s important to evaluate both individual employees and management strategies to ensure the optimization of productivity.
+It’s important to evaluate both employee and management strategies to optimize productivity.

 Policy and commitment